 2 c. flour

 1/2 tsp. salt.

 To the dry mixture, add 6 T. cold butter cubed into smaller pieces and 1/4 tsp. almond extract.
 Mix into the dry ingredients until the mixture resembles coarse crumbs.
 Drizzle in 1 cup of heavy cream just until the mixture is barely moistened.
 There will be lots of crumbs as well.
 That’s okay.
 Just trust me here.

 Gently fold in:

-1 c. of washed and patted dry raspberries,
+1 c. of washed and patted dry fresh raspberries,

 Your creation thus far is going to look like a crumb-y mess that cannot possibly turn out.
 Hang in there.